Breast cancer Rehabilitation Frequently asked questions:

 Sessions are 50-55 minutes, and we work together 1:1 for the entire session.
 Sessions include manual work such as soft tissue and scar tissue mobilization, lymphatic drainage, and range of motion.
 When the time is right we add in some flexibility, strength and stabilization training to help you regain your function.
 Many clients say the soft tissue mobilization releases tension and restrictions in the way a good massage can.
 The difference is that we then get you up and moving, taking advantage of the freedom and flexibility we’ve created.

-I’ve never heard of PT for breast cancer.
+I’ve never heard of Physical therapy for breast cancer.
 Why do I need it?

-We’re here to change this.
-We want to live in a world where every person receiving cancer treatment has access to the benefits of cancer rehabilitation.
-Some painful cancer treatment side effects like lymphedema can be prevented or dramatically lessened with timely rehabilitation.
+Some painful cancer treatment side effects like lymphedema, limited shoulder range of motion, neuropathy, muscle weakness, and fatigue can be prevented or dramatically lessened with timely rehabilitation.
 We’re focused on your quality of life and want you to feel confident in your movement.

 When will I be able to return to MY regular exercise and activities?